 - 12.16.1.
 The program manager/department head shall provide itinerant staff with information regarding itinerant assignment considerations which become available throughout the school year.
 Interested itinerant unit members may apply for such opportunities. - 12.16.2.
 Annually by March 1, itinerant unit members shall express their preferences for work schedules within the department or division, including level, program, school(s) or special interests. - 12.16.3.
 The program/department head shall provide itinerant unit members with information regarding the assignment combinations anticipated for the ensuing school year by May 1. - 12.16.4.
 In accordance with the provisions set forth herein, each program/department, in consultation through the program's governance team with all itinerant staff, will develop its own system for making assignments, based on the program's unique needs.
-Assignments for the ensuing school year, contingent on student enrollment, will be made by the program manager/department head by June 1.
+Assignments for the ensuing school year, contingent on student enrollment, and categorical/grant funding, will be made by the program manager/department head by the last workday of the Board-adopted traditional school calendar.